drBenway/pixi-vn-wiki/start/character.md

 To initialize a character, you need to create a new instance of the `CharacterBaseModel` class and add it into a game character dictionary, when the game is initialized.

-For create a new instance of `CharacterBaseModel` you need the following parameters:
+To create a new instance of `CharacterBaseModel` you need the following parameters:

 * `id`: A unique identifier for the character (string).
 It is used to reference the character in the game (must be unique).
 If you want to create a [character with an "emotion", you can pass an object](#character-emotions).